-The new, modified MS4 General Permit is available immediately below followed by a Fact Sheet, DEEP Response to Comments, the MS4 Hearing Notice of Termination, and a marked-up version comparing the original July 8, 2014 draft MS4 General Permit and the January 20, 2016 new, modified MS4 General Permit.
+The new, modified MS4 General Permit is available below followed by the Registration Form, MS4 Town Permit Numbers, MS4 Best Management Practices, a Fact Sheet, DEEP Response to Comments, the MS4 Hearing Notice of Termination, and a marked-up version comparing the original July 8, 2014 draft MS4 General Permit and the January 20, 2016 new, modified MS4 General Permit.
 All current permittees and new permittees (8 new towns plus state and federal institutions) will prepare and submit a new registration and Stormwater Management Plan by April 1, 2017.
 Coverage under this new MS4 permit will then become effective on July 1, 2017.

 Documents below provide a history of the negotiations between stakeholders of the MS4 General Permit that included Connecticut municipalities, environmental groups and DEEP leading to the issuance of the above-noted MS4 General Permit.

 - Powerpoint Presentation from Informational Hearing on September 10, 2015

 - Notice of Informational Hearing on September 10, 2015

 - Revised Draft MS4 Permit July 7, 2014 to August 27, 2015 Comparison Markup

 - Revised Draft MS4 Permit August 27, 2015 “Clean” Copy

 - Revised Draft MS4 Permit August 27, 2015 Summary of Significant Changes